Skip to Content

 bacon

 Lasagna Cups are such a fun one-bite appetizer recipe.
-They’re also a really good snack dinner idea.
+They’re also a really good weeknight dinner recipe for when you want lasagna but don’t want all the work of making one.

 Our original recipe is filled with spinach, to add a little bit of healthiness to this recipe.
 You don’t have to use spinach though.
 You can fill your lasagna cups with pretty much anything you like.